 Maintenance & Care

 Refrain from dragging heavy objects across the epoxy floor.
-Though the polyaspartic coating is highly abrasion-resistant, it is not completely impervious to scratching or damage.
+Though the polyaspartic coating is and aluminum-oxide are highly abrasion-resistant, it is not completely impervious to scratching or damage.

 The coating is stain-resistant but NOT stain-proof.
 Wiping up oil and other stains in a somewhat timely manner will help ensure your floor stays looking great.